S2.1.1

 Electrical conductivity is the ability of a substance to allow charge to flow.
 A substance conducts electricity only if it contains charged particles that are free to move.

 Solid ionic compounds do not conduct electricity.
-They contain ions, but those ions are fixed in lattice positions and can only vibrate.
-The charged particles are present; they just aren’t mobile.
+They do contain ions, but those ions are locked into lattice positions and can only vibrate.
+The charged particles are present, just not mobile.

-Molten ionic compounds do conduct electricity because melting breaks the rigid lattice arrangement, allowing the ions to move.
+Molten ionic compounds do conduct electricity because melting breaks the rigid lattice arrangement and lets the ions move.
 Aqueous ionic solutions also conduct if the compound dissolves, because the separated hydrated ions can move through the water.

-The experimental data are straightforward: compare conductivity readings for a solid salt, the molten salt, pure water and an aqueous salt solution.
+The experimental evidence is simple to collect: compare conductivity readings for a solid salt, the molten salt, pure water and an aqueous salt solution.
 The solid gives little or no conductivity.
 The molten and aqueous samples give much higher conductivity because mobile ions are present.

 Solubility is the extent to which a solute dissolves in a solvent to form a solution.
 Many ionic compounds dissolve in polar solvents such as water, but not in non-polar solvents such as hexane.

-Water is polar: oxygen carries a partial negative charge, while the hydrogen atoms carry partial positive charges.
+Water is polar: oxygen carries a partial negative charge and the hydrogen atoms carry partial positive charges.
 When an ionic crystal is placed in water, water molecules orientate themselves around the ions.
 The oxygen end points toward cations, and the hydrogen ends point toward anions.
 If these ion–water attractions are strong enough to overcome the attractions within the lattice, ions leave the lattice and become hydrated.

-Not all ionic compounds are soluble in water.
+Not all ionic compounds dissolve in water.
 Calcium carbonate and silver chloride are familiar examples of low-solubility ionic compounds.
 In these cases, the lattice attractions are too strong relative to the attractions between ions and water molecules.

 A precipitate is an insoluble solid that forms when two solutions are mixed and ions combine to make a low-solubility compound.
 Precipitation reactions give useful qualitative data for ionic compounds: if an initially clear mixture turns cloudy or forms a solid, an insoluble ionic product has formed.